-After the Council has adopted the Annual Plan, it sets the rates.
+After the Council has adopted the Annual Plan, it then goes on to set the rates.
 The Annual Plan sets the amount of money to be raised for each activity but the way in which money is raised, is determined by the Council's Revenue and Financing Policy.
-This means the Revenue and Financing Policy sets who pays for each activity.
+This means that the Revenue and Financing Policy effectively sets out who pays for each activity.

 The Revenue and Financing Policy is on pages 114-118 of the 2021-31 Long Term Plan.
-A copy is available on our website www.rangitikei.govt.nz, or call 0800 422 522 for a physical copy.
+A copy is available on our website www.rangitikei.govt.nz, or obtained by phoning 0800 422 522.